rpwhite02/Portfolio/README.md

   <b>The lasso data used to visualize our RMSE's as the l1 penalty changes</b>
 </figcaption>

-* After we have these dataframes, we can plot how the RMSE values change as the l1 and l2 penalties change.
+* After we have these dataframes, we can display the observations on a plot and see how the RMSE values change as the l1 and l2 penalties change.
 Below are the plots for Ridge and LASSO.

 ![](/images/ridge_error_visual.png)
 <figcaption align = "center">